studiobutter/anime_api/Sophon/Imp.md

 Sophon allows files to be downloaded into several chunks, which result more efficient, faster and less error-prone download process compared to conventional archive file download method.
 This also allows the download process requiring much less disk space since the files will be written into disk on-the-fly without reserving double the size of disk space.

-Sophon has 2 download modes, one of them might also be deprecated.
+Sophon has 2 download modes, one of them might also be deprecate soon.

 - Copy-Over